 Students will be enrolled in courses that are taught in one of two ways: 1) In the classroom with an in-person professor, or 2) In the classroom with a remote professor (a Distance course, explained above in #5).
 This professor will be located at another CQU campus, and will call in to the classroom via video (Skype or another similar form of communication) to interact with students.
 Students who wish to learn in advance if their course will be taught via video may reach out to Endicott's Office of International Education, who will in turn reach out to CQU.

 Please note that CQU follows a different academic calendar.
-The fall semester will run July through October, and the spring semester will run late February through June.
+The fall semester will run late June through October, and the spring semester will run late February through June.
 Exact dates will be listed below as they become available.

 The Spring 2018 Academic Calendar is as follows: